 Personal Statement, Relevant Background, and Future Goals Essay: My Two Cents

-- Personal Statement (~1.25 pages).
-This is where you tell your unique story of how you became interested in science.
+Personal Statement (~1 page).
+This is where you tell your unique story of either how you became interested in science, what makes you special, and/or any unique perspective you bring to science.
 Great place to mention if you had to overcome any hardships or would be adding to the diversity of the STEM field.
-Use this section to address the Broader Impacts criteria.
+Definitely use this section to highlight Broader Impacts.

-- Relevant Background (~1.25 pages).
+Relevant Background (~1 page).
 Hopefully you already have research experience, so explain how that has prepared you for success in graduate school and beyond.
 Mainly use this section for Intellectual Merit, but also highly the Broader Impacts of your research experience.

-- Future Goals (~0.5 pages).
+Future Goals (~1/2 page).
 This is where you tie your personal background and scientific background into one cohesive vision for the future.